ashleygould/myamazingapp/doc/source/solution_1.rst

 - infrastructure is probably not code-based.
 - EC2 instances require ongoing system administration: patching, user access, etc. (non-immutability).
-- depending on thoroughness and detail of puppet manifests, it may somewhat difficult to migrate to another environment.
+- depending on thoroughness and detail of puppet manifests, migrating the hosted application to another environment could be somewhat difficult or fairly easy.
 Difficulty is greatly reduced if AWS infrastructure is defined in CloudFormation templates.
-- app team requires direct shell access to EC2 instances to perform. application provisioning and support tasks.
+- app team requires direct shell access to EC2 instances to perform application provisioning and support tasks.
 - app team does not require access to AWS APIs.